 How ForrestBrown can help BioTech companies

-ForrestBrown helps innovative companies, like those in the BioTech sector, optimise their R&D tax credit claims.
+ForrestBrown helps innovative companies, like those in the BioTech sector, claim R&D tax relief.
 This ensures they get the maximum benefit they are due whilst complying with HMRC rules.

 BioTech in the UK

 There is a thriving BioTech sector in the UK.
-In 2016 it was rated the third largest BioTech cluster in the world after Boston and San Francisco.
+In 2020 it was reported that the UK BioTech sector secured a record £2.8 billion in equity finance, the highest investment the sector has received in history

-BioCity group is one organisation helping facilitate this.
-Their centres in Nottingham, Alderly Park, and Scotland are home to over 200 life science businesses.
+BioCity group is one organisation helping attract this investment.
+Their centres in Nottingham, Alderly Park, and Scotland are home to over 200 UK life science companies.
 In these hubs, companies can access state-of-the-art equipment, training, business support and funding channels.

 The golden triangle of London, Oxford and Cambridge account for a large part of the UK BioTech scene.
 Scotland is a hotbed of life sciences R&D too.
 Many companies in the life sciences sector are supported by specialist venture capital firms like, for example, Abingworth.

 It’s clear that there is a lot to achieve in BioTech, so let’s explore some of the amazing companies in this sector and how they are using AI in biotech to improve medical outcomes around the world.